 The Streak 310 is also available in a combo pack with the Hotshot SL.
 The Hotshot is one of my favorite taillights and the most popular with this site's visitors.
 The combo retails for $75, making it the perfect setup for anybody who wants bright and affordable rechargeable lights.

 Best value: Cygolite Metro series

-The Cygolite Metro has the best value of all the lights I reviewed.
-For just $50, the Metro 300 (now replaced by the Metro 360) has one of the best battery runtimes (7:00 on full brightness for the Metro 300), a unique steady-flash mode that illuminates your path while intermittently pulsing to grab drivers' attention, USB charging, and plenty of light output for most rides on roads and even paths.
+The Cygolite Metro has the best value of all the lights I've reviewed.
+Available now in 400 and 550 lumen versions, the Metro features good battery life, a unique steady-flash mode that illuminates your path while intermittently pulsing to grab drivers' attention, insanely attention-grabbing daylight flash mode, USB charging, and plenty of light output for almost any type of riding.

-Although the Metro series lights are slightly more expensive than the Streak 280 (recommended below), you get a lot more light output for not much more cost, making the Metro lights the best value lights we've found.
+The Metro series lights are slightly more expensive than the Streak 310 (recommended above), heavier, and bulkier; however, you get a lot more light output and slightly better battery life for not much more cost, making the Metro lights the best value lights we've found.

 Slim, sleek, and the best mount under $50: Serfas USL-305